Top-ranked Ash Barty to make return in Adelaide exhibition

 The world No. 1-ranked Barty on Thursday said she’ll play in a one-day exhibition event in Adelaide on Jan.
 29 which includes Serena Williams, Naomi Osaka and Simona Halep.

-Called “‘A Day at the Drive,” the exhibition at Memorial Drive also features four of the top men’s players, with the field playing afternoon and evening sessions.
+Called “‘A Day at the Drive,” the exhibition at Memorial Drive also features four of the top men’s players, with the field playing two singles matches in afternoon and evening sessions.
 The men’s lineup includes Novak Djokovic, Rafael Nadal and Dominic Thiem.

 Barty, who won the 2019 French Open title and reached the Australian Open semifinals last year, hasn’t played a competitive match since she was a semifinalist at the Qatar Open in February.
 Barty didn’t play last year’s U.S. Open and the French Open because of the threat of COVID-19 and overseas travel restrictions for Australian citizens.